phax/ph-oton/README.md

 * v9.2.5 - work in progress
     * Using `addAriaLabeledBy` in `connectFormControlWithLabel`.
 See [#18](https://github.com/phax/ph-oton/issues/18) - thx @NikovacsDev
     * Updated to DataTables 2.0.8 and updated translations
+    * API extensions for DataTables `aria-label` in pagination area
 * v9.2.4 - 2024-04-25
     * Updated to DataTables 2.0.5 and latest plugin versions
     * Chart.js V4 API improvements